Certora/Documentation/docs/prover/checking/sanity.md

 We recommend starting with the `basic` mode, since not all rules flagged by the `advanced` mode are incorrect.

-Each option adds new child rules for every rule in the specification.
-If any of the sanity check sub-rules fails, it will be marked with a yellow icon, and so will the parent rule:
+Each option adds new child nodes to every rule in the specification.
+If any of the sanity check nodes fails, that node will be marked with a yellow icon, and so will the parent rule's node:

 ![Screenshot of rule report showing a passing rule, a failing rule, and a sanity failure](sanity-icons.png)

 Sanity checks have no call trace.
-If a sanity sub-rule is halted, then the parent rule will also have the status halted.
+If a sanity node is `halted`, then the parent rule will also have the status `halted`.

 The remainder of this document describes these checks in detail.